You can also watch our video series on setting up a sales team meeting agenda that motivates your salesforce and improves productivity.

 As you can see, sales meetings don’t need to feel like a dreaded necessity.

 They can also be a source of new strategic sales ideas.
-As you discovered, these innovations can come from unlikely places.
+As we’ve showcased, these innovations can come from unlikely places.

 Now it’s over to you: What will you do to make your sales meetings more exciting and productive?
-How do you keep reps motivated and collaborating during your sessions?
+How do you keep reps motivated and collaborating when building sales meeting agendas and during your sessions?